 No gynecomastia surgeon will touch the chest muscle.
 We only remove excess fat and breast gland (and perhaps skin if there’s excess).
 If a guy’s pecs don’t have pleasing contours after healing—maybe it’s time to hit the gym?
 We find many patients are too embarrassed about their enlarged breasts to work out much before surgery, so it could make sense that pumping iron will help.

-Rarely, we treat guys with man boobs in New York who have an unusual ribcage configuration.
+Rarely, we treat guys with man boobs who have an unusual ribcage configuration.
 One that can contribute to a concave looking chest is called pectus excavatum, in which the sternum, or breastbone, is set deeper in the chest than normal.
 Patients who have this condition typically know about it.
 If not, a plastic surgeon should point it out prior to operating so expectations will be on track.

 Finally, small concave areas that mar a guy’s final results are probably crater deformities.
 We’re not talking about an entire sunken chest—should a patient experience such a thing it would be an enormous surgical mistake or some other problem.
 We haven’t seen that kind of result.